magomimmo/modern-cljs/doc/second-edition/tutorial-03.md

 If you complain about the things you have to remember just to start playing around your project, you're right.

-This is why `boot` core developers offer you a very confortable way to help your typing and your memory.
+This is why `boot` core developers offer you a very comfortable way to help your typing and your memory.

 ## Enter deftask